Parkway School Garden

 About the Garden

 In 2001, a special type of research and educational greenhouse was constructed at Parkway Elementary School.
 The sun is the only heat source for this passive solar greenhouse in the winter.
 South facing angled glazing, thermal storage, and adequate insulation are utilized in this unique design to maintain a year-round growing environment without the use of fossil fuels.
-This SunCatcher provides a very special opportunity for our students to experience a sustainable alternative for extending the growing season.
+This SunCatcher provides a very special opportunity for our students to experience a sustainable alternative for extending our short growing season.
 It was designed by faculty in the Sustainable Development Department (was the Sustainable Development Program in 2001).
-The passive solar greenhouse is an example of a successful project that connects University researchers with K-12 educators.
+At the same time a 3/4 acre area was developed called the Parkway Ecology Project (PEP).
+It was a student-led grant that brought native plants, raised beds, a pond with water feature and a short nature trail with information plaques along the way with information on native trees growing in that space.

 |